syncfusion-content/extension-docs/Extension/Blazor-Extension/Visual-Studio/scaffolding.md

 	![CommandLine Scaffold Available Controls](images/AvailableControl.png)

-2. For add a scaffolded item from command-line you have to invoke syncfusion_scaffold application like below syntax
+2. To add a scaffolded item from command-line you have to invoke syncfusion_scaffold application like below syntax

 	**syncfusion_scaffold [control][arguments]**